 Ingredients

-2 lbs chicken breasts or chicken thighs, boneless
+- 2 lbs chicken breasts or chicken thighs, boneless

-3 eggs
+- 3 eggs

-1/2 cup cornstarch
+- ½ cup cornstarch

-1/2 cup gluten-free flour blend
+- ½ cup gluten-free flour blend (Pamela’s or your favorite)

-1/2 teaspoon salt
+- ½ teaspoon salt

-1/3 to 1/2 cup of avocado oil or olive oil
+- ⅓ to ½ cup of avocado oil or olive oil

-1 1/2 cups orange juice
+Orange Sauce - 1 ½ cups orange juice

-1/2 cup sugar
+- ½ cup sugar

-3 tablespoons rice vinegar or white vinegar
+- 3 tablespoons rice vinegar or white vinegar

-3 tablespoons gluten-free soy sauce or coconut aminos
+- 3 tablespoons gluten-free soy sauce or coconut aminos

-1/2 teaspoon ginger
+- ½ teaspoon ginger

-1/2 teaspoon garlic powder
+- ½ teaspoon garlic powder

-1/2 red pepper flakes
+- ½ red pepper flakes

-4 teaspoons cornstarch
+- 4 teaspoons cornstarch

-zest of 1 orange
+- zest of 1 orange

 Garnish

-one bunch green onions, sliced
+One bunch of green onions, sliced

 Instructions

-- Eggs: In a large bowl beat the eggs.
+- In a large bowl, beat the eggs.

-- Fry: Heat oil in a large skillet.
-Add the chicken pieces to the egg mixture and toss to coat.
+- Add the chicken pieces to the egg mixture and toss to coat.
 Next, dredge the chicken through the gluten-free flour mixture.
-Place breaded chicken pieces in the skillet, don’t crowd.
+Place the breaded chicken pieces in the skillet, but don’t crowd them.
 You’ll need to fry them in batches.
-Fry 3-4 minutes on each side until golden brown.
-You may need to add a little oil to the skillet in between batches.

 - Serve orange chicken over rice and drizzle with extra sauce.
 Garnish with sliced green onions.
-For a little more heat sprinkle with red pepper flakes.
+For a little more heat, sprinkle with red pepper flakes.

 Jan